AWN202 Sensor - Mirroring DeploymentUpdated Nov 13, 2023

 Ping the management IP address that you provided to Arctic Wolf to check network connectivity.

-Configure up to five 1G ports on your network switch as mirror ports.
+Configure up to five 1G ports as mirror ports on your switch.

 Create a 1G mirror connection.
-Using a CAT6 RJ45 Ethernet cable, connect port 6 (LAN0) on the sensor to a mirror port on your network switch.
+Using a CAT6 RJ45 Ethernet cable, connect port 2 (LAN24) on the sensor to a mirror port on your network switch.

 (Optional) Create additional 1G mirror port connections.
-Using a CAT6 RJ45 Ethernet cable, connect any of the following ports on the sensor to a mirror port on your network switch:
+Using a CAT6 RJ45 Ethernet cable, connect any of these ports on the sensor to a mirror port on your network switch:

 - Port 5 (LAN1)